zmkfirmware/zmk/docs/docs/features/combos.md

 - The name of the combo doesn't really matter, but convention is to start the node name with `combo_`.
 - The `compatible` property should always be `"zmk,combos"` for combos.
-- All the keys must be pressed within `timeout-ms` milliseconds to trigger the combo.
+- All the keys in `key-positions` must be pressed within `timeout-ms` milliseconds to trigger the combo.
 - `key-positions` is an array of key positions.
 See the info section below about how to figure out the positions on your board.
 - `layers = <0 1...>` will allow limiting a combo to specific layers.
 This is an _optional_ parameter, when omitted it defaults to global scope.
 - `bindings` is the behavior that is activated when the behavior is pressed.